-(See also Male Hypogonadism in Children Male Hypogonadism in Children Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, reproductive insufficiency, or both.
-Diagnosis... read more .)
+(See also Male Hypogonadism in Children Male Hypogonadism in Children Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, infertility, or both.
+Diagnosis is by... read more .)

 Etiology of Male Hypogonadism

 Primary hypogonadism involves failure of the testes to respond to follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 When primary hypogonadism affects testosterone production, testosterone is insufficient to inhibit production of FSH and LH; hence, FSH and LH levels are elevated.
 The most common genetic cause of primary hypogonadism is Klinefelter syndrome Klinefelter Syndrome (47,XXY) Klinefelter syndrome is the presence of two or more X chromosomes plus one Y, resulting in a phenotypic male.
 Diagnosis is based on clinical findings and is confirmed by cytogenetic analysis... read more .
 It involves seminiferous tubule dysgenesis, failure of spermatogenesis, Leydig cell hyperplasia, and a 47,XXY karyotype.